 Loyola University Chicago School of Law has developed a structured tax curriculum that provides valuable training for students who ultimately enter a tax law, corporate law, or general business practice.
 The tax faculty has identified a core curriculum that provides thorough study of the fundamentals in the major areas of taxation.

-Students who complete this core tax curriculum with a grade point average of 3.0 or better will be awarded a Certificate in Tax Law when they receive their JD degree.
-The Certificate in Tax Law enables Loyola JD students to convey the depth of their training to the tax, estate planning and corporate departments of law firms of all sizes.
+Each student who completes this core tax curriculum with a grade point average of 3.0 or better will be awarded a Tax Certificate with the JD degree.
+The Tax Certificate enables Loyola JD students to convey the depth of their training to the tax, estate planning and corporate law departments of firms of all sizes.

-Students who wish to earn the Certificate in Tax Law must complete the following core tax curriculum:
+Students who wish to earn the Tax Certificate must complete the following core tax curriculum:

 - Corporate and Partnership Tax

 - Advanced Corporate Tax